xultradotfun/fluffle-3d/README.md

-# Fluffle 3D - VRM Model Viewer
+# Fluffle Tools

-A web application built with Next.js and Three.js to visualize VRM 3D models.
+A comprehensive web application built with Next.js that provides various utilities for Fluffle NFT holders.
 This project is optimized for deployment on Vercel.

 ## Features

-- VRM model loading and visualization
+- 3D Model Viewer with VRM support
+- Rarity Analytics Dashboard
+- Custom PFP Generator with background
+- Interactive UI with modern design
-- Orbit controls for model interaction
+- Support for all 5,000 Fluffle NFTs
-- Responsive design
+- Responsive layout for all devices
-- Modern UI with Tailwind CSS

 ## Prerequisites